khanalg44/ml-learning_ms/README.md

 # Principles of Machine Learning in Python

-Original Notebooks downloaded from [Microsoft Learning Git](https://github.com/MicrosoftLearning/Principles-of-Machine-Learning-Python)
+Original Notebooks downloaded from [Microsoft Learning.](https://github.com/MicrosoftLearning/Principles-of-Machine-Learning-Python)

 However, I have added multiple new features in some of the notebooks to make it easier to understand as well as visualize.